ExurionTechnologies/ExurionTechnologies/README.md

 Yes — long-term maintenance and support is included as part of the standard Client Engagement process.

 ### 🚀 Career Opportunities
-Exurion has grown to a 35-person team across Engineering, Game Development, AI Research & Engineering, UI/UX Design, QA, DevOps, Marketing, Business Development, and Client Success (see **Team** above).
+Exurion has grown to a 10-person team across Engineering, Game Development, AI Research, UI/UX Design, QA, DevOps, Marketing, and Business Development (see **Team** above).
 Interested candidates are welcome to reach out via the Business Contact section for future openings.

 ### ❤️ Sponsor & Support
 See the **Sponsorship** section below to support Exurion's open-source projects and AI product development.

 ### 🌱 Sustainability & Social Impact
 No formal sustainability program yet.
-As a remote-first, self-hosted operation, Exurion runs without a physical office footprint by default — a formal social-impact initiative remains a candidate for a later growth phase.
+As a remote-first, self-hosted operation, Exurion runs without a physical office footprint by default — a formal social-impact initiative is a candidate for a later growth phase, not a current program.

 ![divider](https://capsule-render.vercel.app/api?type=rect&color=gradient&customColorList=6,11,20&height=4&section=header)